Kim Sa-rang (singer)

 Kim Sa-rang (Korean: 김사랑; born December 3, 1981) is a South Korean rock singer-songwriter.

 Biography

 Kim debuted in 1999 with his first album, I Am 18 Years Old, on which he single-handedly took care of the composition, lyrics, arrangement, and instrumentals.
-After his second album in 2001, Kim retreated from the public eye, though he continued to work in music production and perform the occasional live gigs.
+After his second album in 2001, Kim retreated from the public eye, though he continued to work in music production and perform occasional live gigs.
 Kim returned in 2007 with the release of his third album, U Turn.
-The album features ten new songs, mostly leaning towards band sound with a relaxing mood, simple guitar arrangements, and emotionally honest lyrics.
+It features ten new songs, mostly leaning towards band sound with a relaxing mood, simple guitar arrangements, and emotionally honest lyrics.

-On September 1, 2009, Kim Sa-rang released his EP Behind the Melody with a total of five songs.
-Singer Kim Sa-rang performed at the concert Return at the beginning of 2017.
+On September 1, 2009, Kim released his EP Behind the Melody, containing five songs.

+He performed at the concert "Return" at the beginning of 2017.